OpenNebula/addon-storpool/docs/naming_convention.md

 #### CONTEXTUALIZATION images

-Each contextualization image registered in a StorPool backed IMAGE datastore is mapped to StorPool volume
+Each contextualization image registered in a StorPool backed SYSTEM datastore is mapped to StorPool volume
 ```bash
 one-sys-${VM_ID}-${VMDISK_ID}-iso
 ```

 #### CHECKPOINT images

-When the addon is configured in `qemu-kvm-ev` backed flavour (`SP_CHECKPOINT_BD=1`) each checkpoint file is a StorPool volume
+When the addon is configured in `qemu-kvm-ev` backed flavour (`SP_CHECKPOINT_BD=1`) The VM's checkpoint file is a StorPool volume
 ```bash
 one-sys-${VM_ID}-rawcheckpoint
 ```